-Hypermagnesemia in the newborn may require resuscitation and assisted ventilation by endotracheal intubation or intermittent positive pressure ventilation, as well as intravenous calcium.
+Hypermagnesemia in the newborn may require resuscitation and assisted ventilation by endotracheal intubation or intermittent positive pressure ventilation and intravenous calcium.

 Dosage and administration

-The dosage of Magnosolv sulfate should be carefully adjusted according to individual requirements and response, and the administration of the drug should be stopped as soon as the desired effect is obtained.
+The dosage of Magnosolv sulfate should be carefully adjusted according to individual requirements and responses, and the administration of the drug should be stopped as soon as the desired effect is obtained.

-Both intravenous and intramuscular administration are appropriate.
-Intramuscular administration of the 50% undiluted solution results in therapeutic plasma levels within 60 minutes, while intravenous doses will provide a therapeutic level almost immediately.
+Both intravenous and intramuscular administration is appropriate.
+Intramuscular administration of the 50% undiluted solution results in therapeutic plasma levels within 60 minutes, while intravenous doses will immediately provide a therapeutic level.

-The intravenous injection rate should generally not exceed 150 mg / minute (1.5 ml of 10% concentration or its equivalent), except in severe eclampsia with seizures.
+The intravenous injection rate should generally not exceed 150 mg/minute (1.5 ml of 10% concentration or equivalent), except in severe eclampsia with seizures.
 Continuous maternal administration of Magnosolv for more than 5 to 7 days may cause fetal abnormalities.

-Solutions for intravenous infusion must be diluted to a concentration of 20% or less prior to administration.
-Commonly used diluents are 5% dextrose injection, USP and 0.9% sodium chloride injection, USP.
+Solutions for intravenous infusion must be diluted to a concentration of 20% or less before administration.
+Commonly used diluents are 5% dextrose injection, USP, and 0.9% sodium chloride injection, USP.

-Deep intramuscular injection of the undiluted solution (50%) is appropriate for adults, but the solution must be diluted to a concentration of 20% or less prior to such injection in children.
+Deep intramuscular injection of the undiluted solution (50%) is appropriate for adults, but the answer must be diluted to a concentration of 20% or more minor before such injection in children.

 In Magnosolv deficiency

-In the treatment of mild Magnosolv deficiency, the usual dose in adults is 1 gram, equivalent to 8.12 mEq of Magnosolv (2 ml of the 50% solution) injected intramuscularly every six hours for four doses (equivalent to a total of 32.5 mEq of Magnosolv for 24 hours).
+In treating mild Magnosolv deficiency, the usual dose in adults is 1 gram, equivalent to 8.12 mEq of Magnosolv (2 ml of the 50% solution) injected intramuscularly every six hours for four amounts (equal to a total of 32.5 mEq of Magnosolv for 24 hours).

-For severe hypomagnesemia, up to 250 mg (approximately 2 mEq) per kg of body weight (0.5 ml of the 50% solution) can be administered intramuscularly over a four-hour period if necessary.
+For severe hypomagnesemia, up to 250 mg (approximately two mEq) per kg of body weight (0.5 ml of the 50% solution) can be administered intramuscularly over four hours if necessary.

-Alternatively, 5 grams (approximately 40 mEq) can be added to one liter of 5% Dextrose Injection, USP or 0.9% Sodium Chloride Injection, USP for slow intravenous infusion over a period of three hours.
+Alternatively, 5 grams (approximately 40 mEq) can be added to one liter of 5% Dextrose Injection, USP or 0.9% Sodium Chloride Injection, or USP for slow intravenous infusion over three hours.

-In the treatment of deficiency states, caution should be exercised to avoid exceeding renal excretory capacity.
+In treating deficiency states, caution should be exercised to avoid exceeding renal excretory capacity.